-Our analysis concludes that for Option B, on balance, there is a benefit to the community from the assurance that Hunter Water's AMS is consistent with the quality standards of ISO 5001.
+The CBA assessment indicated that for Option B, there is a benefit to the community from the assurance that Hunter Water's AMS is consistent with the quality standards of ISO 55001.

-For Option C our analysis forecasts a net cost relating to certification of the AMS to ISO 55001 however after the licence period there would be an ongoing net benefit of around \$5,000 per year.
-Given this, and the qualitative benefits arising from certification, we recommend that Option C be adopted.
+For Option C our analysis forecasts a net cost relating to certification of the AMS to ISO 55001 and that after the licence period there would be an ongoing net benefit of around \$5,000 per year.